semicolon-savior/WS1-Health-Check/HealthCheck_Readmes/README_Technician.md

 2. Checks internet connectivity
 3. Validates Workspace ONE API access
 4. Verifies device enrollment status
-5. Waits up to 5 mins for Workspace ONE check-in
+5. Verfies device is checking in
-6. If needed, reinstalls Workspace ONE Hub
+6. If needed, reinstalls Workspace ONE Hub silently
-7. Optionally installs Windows Updates (if enabled)
+7. Checks and installs Windows Updates
 8. Logs output and writes audit info to registry
 9. Displays a final success/failure message